 The Arlington property was an abandoned house offered by the bank for sale.
 The house had been neglected for a long time and had many problems.
 The floor and the foundation were uneven, the interior was worn out, and the crawl space was flooded due to poor drainage and runoff from the nearby park.

-Despite all these dilapidated conditions, the house projected incredible energy.
-The living room/dining room was in the front with large windows opening to the front deck.
-The Kitchen situated behind the dining room had a window as well as a door opening to the side yard adjacent to the park.
-The three bedrooms and one bathroom were clustered at the back of the house and were accessed via a private hallway.
+However, the house had a lot of potential.
+It had a spacious living room and dining room with large windows facing the front deck.
+The kitchen was next to the dining room and had access to the side yard that bordered the park.
+The three bedrooms and one bathroom were located at the back of the house, separated by a hallway.

 In the end, the building and its surrounding landscape were working together to create a unified living system for the entire family.